CitizenCathay/recipe-app/README.md

 - Responsive Design: The application is designed to work on various screen sizes, making it accessible across different devices.

 ![Image of application being used](/public/results_page.jpg)

+### What I learned

+- **Enhanced Proficiency in React:** Deepened my understanding of React and React hooks.
+Building components like `searchBar` and `trendingCard` deepened my understanding of hooks like `useEffect` and `useState`, resulting in cleaner and more maintainable code.

+- **API Calls:** Learned how to make API calls from the frontend initially and then learned to implement API calling in backend for improved security which helped me better understand the flow of data between frontend and backend systems.

+- **Static Typing:** Improved my understanding on static typing and can better appreciate how static typing helps with identifying potential errors early which allowed me to address them.

+- **Component Composition:** Utilizing component composition patterns like nesting `recipeCard` within `searchResults` helped me build clean modular code which facilitated code maintenance and scalability.

+- **Continuous learning & resilience:** I encountered challenges such as runtime errors, routing issues, problems with calling the API on the backend and deployment to Vercel.
+I learned how to better engage with documentation and experiment with different solutions to overcome these issues.
+  <br></br>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).